 This guide is an annotated bibliography listing directories of federal and state court judges and selected court personnel.
 All items in this guide are currently received by the Goodson Law Library or available online.

 I. General Directories & Profiles

 American Bench: Judges of the Nation.
 Biennial.
 (Ref KF8775 .A1 A43 & online)

-This is the only directory which contains biographical information on current state court judges.
-It contains entries for federal judges as well.
+This directory contains biographical information on current state court judges as well as federal.
 It also provides information on each court, including location, jurisdiction, method of selecting judges, and maps of judicial divisions.
 It is arranged alphabetically by state, with a separate section for the Supreme Court and federal courts of appeals.
 Information on federal district court judges is provided in the state section in which the judge presides.

 BNA's Directory of State and Federal Courts, Judges, and Clerks.
 Annual. (current ed.
 Reserves KF8700 .A19 B15)